Arty3/Stack-Obfuscator/README.md

 - No C support (for now)
 - Not foolproof, no solution ever is
-- CLR has limited support and testing
-- Only for Windows and the MSVC compiler
+- Only for Windows 10 or above and the MSVC compiler
 - Manually distinguish calling convetion via macros
 - Some key functions do not have Control Flow Guard (CFG) enabled
-- Doesn't support managed (.NET) code, though basic support exists
+- Limited support for managed (.NET) code, not thoroughly tested

 ## 🔧 Technical Design & Implementation Details

-###### _Warning: Only pain and suffering ahead_

 ### Foundation